Self-Care Slideshow Heading link

 Self-care is NOT a luxury – it isn’t a selfish indulgence, a sign of laziness, or something to do “if you have time.”
 We are all worthy of self-care.

-Self-care is only self-care if it is practiced in moderation; taking a study break to watch tv may qualify as self-care, but binge-watching all weekend without getting out of bed probably doesn’t.
-On the other hand, self-care doesn’t have to be a weekend getaway or a whole day at the beach – it can be ten minutes of quiet time before a full day of classes or grabbing a cup of coffee with a friend.
-The key to self-care is balance – too much or too little self-care can interfere with our functioning in other areas.
-Try experimenting with your optimal level of self-care, both in terms of time and type of activity.
+Self-care is only self-care if it is tailored to you and your needs at the moment; what helps you in one situation might be completely different from what helps you in different situation.
+And remember, self-care doesn’t have to be a weekend getaway or a whole day at the beach – it can be ten minutes of quiet time before a full day of classes or grabbing a cup of coffee with a friend.
+The key to self-care is attuning to yourself and listening for what you need.
+Try experimenting with your self-care, both in terms of time and type of activity.

 Speaking of activity, what qualifies as self-care for one person may not feel like self-care to someone else.
 For example, if you tend to feel refreshed and recharged after spending time with others, a night connecting with friends or family might restore you to your optimal functioning.
 If you are more introverted, spending additional time with others might feel draining, and you may experience more healing from enjoying a good meal or diving into a good book.
 Similarly, self-care often looks different across cultures.